h0tk3y/gradle-file-configuration-inputs-demo/README.md

 Run the build for the first time (or after cleaning the configuration cache with `rm -rf .gradle/configuration-cache`):

-> 🔴 **TODO** Update the Gradle wrapper in this repository once it's built

 ```
 ./gradlew :app:help
 ```

-> To sign the plugin JARs and test the input detection with signed JARs, add `-Pjarsigning.enabled=true`

 In the outputs, find the lines: